 To keep children safe, our school must be prepared to respond to a range of challenges, including natural disasters, procedures for dealing with man-made hazards and behavior issues.
-These policies and intentional instruction in behavior establish positive connections to help promote a safe learning environment.
-They are an important part the school's comprehensive safety plan.
+These procedures as well as policies, and intentional instruction in behavior and establishing positive connections help to promote a safe learning environment and are part the school's comprehensive safety plan.

 The Comprehensive School Safety Plan (CSSP) is a key component of school safety and required by state law.
 Every year, the CSSP is reviewed and updated with the school site council or safety planning committee and in consultation with a law enforcement agency or other first responders.
 Key elements of the CSSP include strategies to create and maintain a positive school climate and promote school safety, including procedures for a range of emergencies.
-Drills are practiced and training is ongoing throughout the year.
+Safety drills are practiced throughout the year, and staff are trained to follow district procedures.
+Additionally, Bidwell also has a site addendum to the district safety plan to meet the specific safety needs of our campus.

 District-wide we are committed to Positive Behavioral Interventions and Supports (PBIS) to address behavior and social emotional development of students to maintain safe learning environments for all.
 Teams annually evaluate and monitor the implementation of PBIS and social emotional learning instruction and data to identify safety plan goals.
 Safety plans are readily available to the public and can be accessed at the school's office or website.
-Date plan was last reviewed, updated and discussed by staff on Jan 6, 2026.
+Our Safety Plan was last reviewed, updated in November 2025.